testillano/h2agent/README.md

   into account other process threads considered busy.

 [-t|--traffic-server-threads <threads>]
-  Number of nghttp2 traffic server threads; defaults to 1 (1 connection) (admin server always uses 1 nghttp2 thread).
+  Number of nghttp2 traffic server threads; defaults to 2 (2 connections) (admin server hardcodes 2 nghttp2 threads).
 This option is exploited by multiple clients.

 [-k|--traffic-server-key <path file>]